NathanFiorellino/TheDataCollectivists/index.md

-# _This project is the work of :_ Nathan Girard, Clémentine Lévy-Fidel, Camil Hamdane, Nathan Fiorellino
+# <ins>This project is the work of :</ins> Nathan Girard, Clémentine Lévy-Fidel, Camil Hamdane, Nathan Fiorellino

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents